threefoldtech/info_grid/src/faq/faq.md

 ***

-### How can I update a Dell PowerEdger server with a bootable ISO?
+### How can I update the firmware and driver of a Dell PowerEdge server?

 Dell has excellen documentation for this.
-Read [this](https://www.dell.com/support/kbdoc/en-ca/000178586/update-poweredge-servers-with-platform-specific-bootable-iso) for the detailed steps.
+Read [this](https://www.dell.com/support/kbdoc/en-us/000128194/updating-firmware-and-drivers-on-dell-emc-poweredge-servers) for the detailed steps.

 ***